2019 (Full Year): The Netherlands was the largest battery-electric car market in Europe with Germany leading in electrified vehicles.

 - Hybrids include PHEV

-- Alternatively Powered include ECV, hybrids, natural gas, LPG and ethanol.
+- Alternatively Powered Vehicles (APV) includes ECV, hybrids, natural gas, LPG and ethanol (not included in the table above).

 - Excludes some smaller markets where suitable data is not available.

-Electric Car Sales per European Union and EFTA Country in 2019 (Q1)
+Electric Car Sales per European Union and EFTA Country in 2019 (Full Year)

-New passenger vehicle registrations of electrically chargeable vehicles (ECV) in European Union and EFTA countries during Q1/2019 were as follows according to the ACEA:
+New passenger vehicle registrations of electrically chargeable vehicles (ECV) in European Union and EFTA countries during 2019 were as follows according to the ACEA:

-Registrations of plug-in hybrid electric vehicles (PHEV) in various European Union and EFTA member countries during the first quarter of 2019 were as follows according to ACEA statistics:
+Registrations of plug-in hybrid electric vehicles (PHEV) in various European Union and EFTA member countries during the full-year 2019 were as follows according to ACEA statistics:

-Britain remained the leading market for plug-in hybrid cars in Europe in 2019 (Q1).
-However, sales of plug-in hybrids in the EU and EFTA were down with battery electric cars offering stronger competition.
-In both the UK and Germany, sales of plug-in hybrids were lower than a year ago.
-Sweden, helped by new regulations, moved ahead of Norway where plug-in hybrid sales were down by more than a quarter.
-The image of PHEV took a bit of a bashing after reports that many were fleet vehicles that qualified for subsidies despite the charging cables never being used by drivers.
+Germany replaced Britain as the largest market for plug-in hybrid cars in Europe in 2019.
+Sales of plug-in hybrids in the EU and EFTA in 2019 increased by a relatively modest 7% hinting that the expense of having two engines in a car is weighing heavily on the market.
+The image of PHEV took a bit of a bashing after reports in the UK that many were fleet vehicles that qualified for subsidies despite the charging cables never being used by drivers.

 Electric Car Sales in the European Union (EU) and EFTA Countries